LDS YW activity for nutrition! I did an hour long activity with a group of teenage girls to teach them about nutrition. Here is what we discussed.

 Why we should eat healthy?

-I like to start off telling the girls about why I love health and fitness.
+I like to start off the nutrition activity by telling the girls about why I love health and fitness.
 When I feel good, and I feel healthy, I’m in a better position to help others and fulfill the Lord’s work.
 One of my favorite LDS quotes on health is by David O. McKay at it states,

 The healthy man, who takes care of his physical being, has strength and vitality; his temple is a fit place for his spirit to reside.
 Bodily ailments deprive us of the full exercise of our faculties and privileges and sometimes of life itself.David O. McKay